jonborg/ThumbnailGenerator/README.txt

 -----------------Introduction-----------------
 Click on ThumbnailGenerator.exe to start the program.

-It needs to be on the same folder as the folder "resources" in order to function properly.
+It needs to be on the same folder as the folder "assets" in order to function properly.